microsoft/microsoft-performance-toolkit-sdk/documentation/Plugins-System-Preview-Only/PluginTool-CLI.md

 #### `identity`

-`id` - A unique identifier for the plugin. e.g. `com.mycompany.myplugin`.
+`id` - An identifier for the plugin.
+Plugin IDs must be unique within the context of a plugin feed.
+It's recommended to use dots to create a namespace-like structure that reflects the organization and projects the plugin belongs to. e.g. `MyCompany.MyPlugin` or `MyCompany.MyProject.MyPlugin`.

 `version` - The version of the plugin in the format of sematic versioning. e.g. `1.0.0` or `1.0.0-beta.1`.